 Add:

-sourdough overnight chocolate chip cookie batter
+brown butter sourdough chocolate chip cookie batter

 Bake:

-sourdough overnight chocolate chip cookie batter
+brown butter sourdough chocolate chip cookie batter

 flaked salt